tpgmartin/tpgmartin.github.io/_posts/2017-10-07-pandas-for-fun-and-profit.md

 daily_show_guests = pd.read_csv('daily_show_guests.csv')
 {% endhighlight %}

-DataFrames themselves are made up of another Pandas object known as Series, which is how Pandas represents the individual columns in a DataFrame and in turn, Series objects are wrappers around Numpy arrays.
+DataFrames themselves are made up of another Pandas object known as Series, which is how Pandas represents the individual columns in a DataFrame.
+Series objects themselves are wrappers around Numpy arrays.
 Querying a DataFrame object by column name will return a Series object.

 ## 1. Multiple Data Types